jhaand/ESP32_spacestate_switch/README.md

 # Introduction

-Most Hackerspaces andmakerspaces want the rest of the world to know that people are there.
-This is done via the Spacestate switch near the entrance of the door.
+Most Hackerspaces and makerspaces want the rest of the world to know that people are actually there.
+This works via the Spacestate switch near the entrance of the door.
 When someone comes in, they flip the switch and a websites like https://mapall.space and https://hackerspaces.nl can show that the space is open.
 When the last person leaves, flip the switch off and the rest of the world can see that nobody's home.

 # Hardware